 The Thesis Committee Chair should report the result of the Oral exam to the Graduate Chair, in writing, as soon as possible.
 An Oral Exam Thesis Committee Report Form will be provided to the Committee for this purpose.
 The written evaluation by Thesis Committee will be given to student for their review and will become part of the student's record.
 If the project is approved, the student has passed the oral examination.
-Form 150 will then be submitted to the Graduate Division of the School of Arts and Sciences for notation on the student's transcript.
+The appropriate form will then be submitted to the Graduate Division of the School of Arts and Sciences for notation on the student's transcript.

 Following a successful oral exam, the student must meet with his or her Thesis Committee at least once a year.
 These committee meetings are designed to facilitate communication and provide guidance during the research process.
 The Thesis Committee may require meetings every six months.
 The Graduate Chair will remind the student and thesis advisor when a meeting should be scheduled.
 It is important to note that it takes some time to organize these meetings, thus it is wise to start the planning process early.